Brisket Sweet Sour Sauce

 Want to know just how famous it is?
 Every year, the expert cooking staff at Levana Restaurant showcases Passover programs in four prestigious hotels.
 A few years ago my son Maimon worked as one of the supervisors at the Scottsdale Fairmont Resort.
 At one of the dinners, the guests were served brisket.
 One guest was heard to say, “This is delicious but not as good as Levana’s.”
 “That’s my mother!” my son cried proudly, like a third-grader, terminating then and there his incognito status as a member of the staff.
 Anyway, this is guaranteed to be the best brisket you ever had.
 Never mind the weird ingredients.
 They work!
 And don’t worry if the brisket is too much for your guests to finish.
 It freezes beautifully.
 My brisket sweet sour sauce recipe was included in the New York Times Jewish Cookbook, and is included in The Brisket Book: a Love Story with Recipes.

-Please don’t believe anyone who will tell you first-cut brisket is not as moist and tender as its second-cut fat an unappealing slab of a counterpart: they will never say that again after they taste this!
+So sorry I am absolutely not a fan of second cut brisket.
+Very little beef bang for your buck, with layers of congealed fat.
+Once the New York Times requested my brisket recipe for their Holiday Cooking Section.
+As flattered as I was, when the editor mentioned she will use my recipe but with a second cut brisket, I had to be firm and say nonono I beg you don’t do that.
+Please don’t believe anyone who will tell you first-cut brisket is not as moist and tender as its second-cut fat an unappealing slab of a counterpart: they will never say that again after they taste mine!
 Just make certain you are not getting some obscure slab of dry stringy meat masquerading (and priced) as first-cut brisket.

 No problem freezing brisket sweet sour sauce.